Shawabty of Patjenef

 Not On View

-This is a head, torso, and upper leg fragment of a shawabty which dates to the Late Period.
+This head and shoulders fragment of a shawabty dates to the Late Period.
 The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left.
-Here the hands are crossed and opposed.
-The right holds a large hoe and cord to a small seed bag slung over the back of the left shoulder.
-The left hand holds the pick.
-There are four and a half horizontal lines of incised text encircling the body, ending at the back pillar.
-The tripartite wig has incised lines denoting tresses.
-The beard is chipped and appears to be not plaited.
+The tripartite wig has incised lines denoting tresses and the beard is plaited.
+Several chips are missing, including of the nose and the tip of the beard.
+The modeling is extremely fine.

 An ancient Egyptian shawabty is a funerary figurine that was intended to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.

-From Giza, Pit 7620 0.
-1925: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.
+From Giza, pit G7792 A. 1928: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.

 Harvard University—Boston Museum of Fine Arts Expedition